 For Jon Kuehn, a Killington snowmaker with 17 years of experience under his helmet, it’s a sight he loves.

 “It’s sort of addicting,” he says.
 “You’re creating large piles of snow and seeing your creation every day.”

-Getting two trails open before Halloween is one thing, but preparing Killington’s centerpiece trail—the double-diamond Superstar—ready for a FIS World Cup Race and the likes of Lindsay Vonn and Mikaela Shiffrin is another story.
+Getting two trails ready for opening day is one thing, but preparing Killington’s centerpiece trail—the double-diamond Superstar—ready for a FIS World Cup Race and the likes of Mikaela Shiffrin is another story.
 For a world-class race, the snow surface has to be deep enough and hard enough to withstand any weather.
-Killington’s snowmaking team took advantage of a late-October cold snap to blast snow piles up to 10 feet deep on Superstar in preparation for the November 26-27 races.
+In many years, Killington’s snowmaking team took advantage of a late-October cold snap to blast snow piles up to 10 feet deep on Superstar in preparation for the Thanksgiving weekend reaces.

 Asked about concerns for rain or the erratic weather patterns, Kuehn laughs.
 “We give it some, the rain takes some, but we’ll give it some more when it gets cold again,” he says, confident in the resort’s ability to create enough snow.

 Under ideal conditions, Killington’s snowmaking system delivers 10 million gallons of water per day to more than 250 snow guns, covering 60 acres with 12 inches of fresh snow every 24 hours.

 A Hard Day’s Night